iisaka51/datajuggler/README.md

  -  `rename_duplicates()` - Rename duplicated strings to append a number at the end.
  -  `split_chunks()` - Split iterable object into chunks.
  -  `urange()` - Return an object that produces a sequence of integes.
+ -  `copy_docstring` - Copying the docstring of function onto another function by name

 if pandas installed, follows functions are enabled. otherwise raise NotImplementedError when function call it.